simonmichael/hledger/hledger/hledger.m4.md

 ## Auto postings

-The `=` directive declares a rule for generating temporary extra postings on transactions.
+The `=` directive declares an "auto posting rule" which generates temporary extra postings on existing transactions, when hledger is run with the `--auto` flag.
+(Remember, [postings](#postings) are the account name & amount lines.)
+The rule contains a [query](#queries) and one or more posting templates.
-When the `--auto` flag is used, wherever the `=` rule matches an existing posting, it will generate a new companion posting (or several) below it.
+Wherever the query matches an existing posting, the new posting(s) will be generated and added below that one.
-Optionally the generated posting amount(s) can depend on the matched posting's amount.
+Optionally the generated amount(s) can depend on the matched posting's amount.

-This can be useful for generating tax postings with a standard percentage, for example.
+These auto postings can be useful for, eg, adding tax postings with a standard percentage.

-Note these generated postings exist only for the duration of the report, and only when hledger is run with the `--auto` flag.
-They affect the report calculations and output but they are not saved in the journal file by hledger.
+They exist only for the duration of the report, and only when `--auto` is used; they are not saved in the journal file by hledger.

-Also note that depending fully on this kind of generated data has some drawbacks - it's less portable, less future-proof, less auditable by others, and less robust (since other features like balance assertions will depend on whether you use or don't use `--auto`).
+Note that depending fully on generated data such as this has some drawbacks - it's less portable, less future-proof, less auditable by others, and less robust (eg your balance assertions will depend on whether you use or don't use `--auto`).
 An alternative is to use auto postings in "one time" fashion - use them to help build a complex journal entry, view it with `hledger print --auto`, and then copy that output into the journal file to make it permanent.

+Here's the journal file syntax.
 An auto posting rule looks a bit like a transaction:

 ```journal
 = QUERY
     ACCOUNT  AMOUNT
     ...
     ACCOUNT  [AMOUNT]
 ```

 except the first line is an equals sign (mnemonic: `=` suggests matching), followed by a [query](#queries) (which matches existing postings), and each "posting" line describes a posting to be generated,